ARMmbed/mbed-os/docs/design-documents/nfc/nfc_design.md

 nfc_tag_type_t nfc_tag_type();
 ```

-Additionally the type of NFC tag (1 to 5) which is being emulated can be recovered.
-Type 4 can be implemented on top of two technologies, therefore it is separated into type 4a and type 4b.
+Additionally, the type of NFC tag (1 to 5) being emulated can be recovered.
+Type 4 can be implemented on top of two technologies; therefore, it is separated into type 4a and type 4b.

 ```cpp
 bool is_iso7816_supported();
 void add_iso7816_application(ISO7816App* app);
 ```

-If supported by the underlying technology (ISO-DEP), a contactless smartcard can be emulated and ISO7816-4 applications can be registered using this API.
+If supported by the underlying technology (ISO-DEP), a contactless smartcard can be emulated, and ISO7816-4 applications can be registered using this API.

 **Delegate**

 The delegate derives from delegates of `NFCRemoteEndpoint` and `NFCNDEFCapable`.

-#### NFC Target
+#### NFC target

 This is the base class for NFC targets that can be of two types:

-* NFC EEPROMs (Dual-interface wired devices)
+- NFC EEPROMs (Dual-interface wired devices).
-* Remote NFC Targets (NFC devices over NFC RF interface)
+- Remote NFC targets (NFC devices over NFC RF interface).

-Apart from the actual transport (Wired or NFC), the usage is very similar which explains why these methods are shared across these devices types.
+Apart from the actual transport (wired or NFC), the use is similar, which explains why these methods are shared across these devices types.

 This class derives from `NFCNDEFCapable`.